The Adams differentials on the classes $h_j^3$: Code

-In this appendix we provide a short script which was used in \Cref{sec:alg-nov-diff}.
+In this appendix we provide a short script which gives an alternative way of describing an explicit expansion of the cocycle $T_5|T_{6} + d(c_4)$ modulo $(8,v_1^4)$ was used in the proof (of \Cref{lem:prod-big}).
 This script runs within the computer algebra system Sage and evaluates the cobar differential in the Hopf algebroid $(\BP_*, \BP_*\BP)$ modulo $v_1$ and a power of $2$ on terms which include only $t_1$ and $t_2$.
 Ultimately, we know this script gives the correct answer in our case of interest since we have checked the outputs by hand.

 \begin{itemize} \item The ring $K$ is the base ring for our computation.
 We use $\Z/8$ since that is what is relevant for us, but other choices work as well. \item The rings $A$ and $B$ represent the third and fourth layers of the cobar complex respectively. \item The modifiers $a,b,c$ or $w,x,y,z$ indicate which tensor factor a given variable comes from. \item The cobar complex is a cosimplicial ring and the various $di$'s are relevant face maps of this cosimplicial ring. \item The term $E$ corresponds to the cocycle $T_j|T_{j+1}$ from \Cref{sec:alg-nov-diff}. \item The final line (which is expanded and printed on evaluation) is the cocycle $T_j|T_{j+1} + d(c_j)$. \item We have annotated the various terms which make up $c_j$ with the length of the May differential they are involved in (see \Cref{subsec:correction}). \end{itemize}